telekom/3gpp-meeting-tools/3GPP Tools/README.md

 5. In the TDocs Window, use the **Search** bar or dropdown filters to find specific documents.
 Double-click any cell to open the Notes editor and assign a color-coded status to a document.
 6. For SA2 meetings, use the **Refresh** menu to import `TdocsByAgenda.htm` and automatically merge secretary remarks and on-the-fly revisions into your list.
 7. Click the Action column to automatically download, unzip, and open the `.doc` files, or use the **⚖️ Add to Comparison Cart** submenu to select base versions or revisions for diffing.
+8. **Instant Fetch:** During live Face-to-Face meetings, use the **🚀 Instant Fetch** input at the top of the TDocs window to instantly download newly announced documents directly from the local server's `Revisions` inbox before they even appear in the official Excel list.
-8. Under the Specifications tab, use **🎯 Quick Fetch** to surgically inject single specifications or series into the database without a full sync.
+9. Under the Specifications tab, use **🎯 Quick Fetch** to surgically inject single specifications or series into the database without a full sync.

 ### 📧 eMeeting Email Manager
 1. Open a specific meeting from the main database and click the yellow **📧 Emails** button.